MiaoMiao-Harem/MultiplayerMenuSystem-Tutorial/README.md

 ### 1. Setup Project

-- Create a C++ project if you don't have any
+1. Create a C++ project if you don't have any

-- Open the editor, `Edit` -> `Plugins`, type "Online Subsystem Steam" in the search bar, enable the Online Subsystem Steam plugin, then close the editor
+2. Open the editor, go to `Edit` -> `Plugins`, search for "Online Subsystem Steam", enable the plugin, then close the editor

-- Enter the 'Config' folder, open 'DefaultEngine.ini' and paste the following content
+3. Navigate to the 'Config' folder, open 'DefaultEngine.ini' and paste the following content:
     ```
     [/Script/Engine.GameEngine]
     +NetDriverDefinitions=(DefName="GameNetDriver",DriverClassName="OnlineSubsystemSteam.SteamNetDriver",DriverClassNameFallback="OnlineSubsystemUtils.IpNetDriver")